katrin-berkenbusch/flui/README.md

 ### Alternative installation methods

-You can install `flui` using any other traditional python methods (such as `pip`) If you don't want to install directly from the internet, you can also install `flui` from a zip file.
+You can install `flui` using any other traditional Python methods (such as `pip`).
+If you don't want to install directly from the internet, you can also install `flui` from a zip file.
 These zip files are available from the [releases page](https://github.com/dragonfly-science/flui/releases).

 ## Usage

 To get help on how to launch the UI, type `flui --help` into the terminal and press enter.
-This will show the options available to you.
+This command will show the options available to you.
 The two key things to provide are:

 * `--run`: The path to a parent directory of the FastQ files.
-  This should contain one or more runs, each containing multiple barcode sub-folders.
+  This directory should contain one or more runs, each containing multiple barcode sub-folders.
-* `--ref`: This contains the reference genomes of HA and NA segments from different subtypes.
+* `--ref`: This directory contains the reference genomes of HA and NA segments from different subtypes.

-Typically, you will want to run a command like this:
+Typically, you likely want to run a command like the following:

 ```sh
 flui --ref ref.fasta --run /path/to/fastq/files